7 Croatian summer wines you must try!

 You’ll find the first bottle empty before the fish has left the grill.
 Caution is advised, as Pošip is a variety bathed in the southern sun, which results in a higher alcohol content.
 Shade and a full plate will complement it well.
 Luckily, Stina knows how to achieve the right balance.
 It’s a balance of sun, Dalmatian herbs, and dried fruit in a glass.

 What Pošip is to Dalmatia, Graševina is to all of Croatia.
-This most common variety in Croatia is grown on the continental part of the country and is today recognized as entirely indigenous.
-In Jancis Robinson's wine atlas, Graševina is accepted as the primary name for the variety otherwise known as Welschriesling in Austria, Riesling Italico in Italy, Laški rizling in Slovenia or Olaszriesling in Hungary.
+This most common variety in Croatia, grown on the continental part of the country, is today recognized as entirely indigenous.
+In Jancis Robinson’s wine atlas, Graševina is accepted as the primary name for the variety otherwise known as Welschriesling in Austria, Riesling Italico in Italy, Laškirizling in Slovenia or Olaszriesling in Hungary.

 This is thanks to the high quality of wine that this variety brings about in Slavonia and especially the golden valleys of the Kutjevo appellation.

-The finest example of a modern Graševina is bottled by the Galić winery, who ensure that fullness and alcohol are replaced by freshness and aroma.
-It's extremely rewarding for an isolated sip by the pool but has enough body to follow even heavier meals of pasta and white meat, especially with an aromatic seasonal sauce.
+The finest example of a modern Graševina is bottled by the Galić winery, which ensures that fullness and alcohol are replaced by freshness and aroma.
+It’s extremely rewarding for an isolated sip by the pool but has enough body to follow even heavier meals of pasta and white meat, especially with an aromatic seasonal sauce.

 Throughout history, Dalmatians were not familiar with prestigious and highly prized varieties.
 They drank Debit.
 They enjoyed their summers with this still widespread variety of Dalmatia.
 When a savory bite from the grill becomes “sweet” – that’s the synergy that Debit creates.
 Today’s technology allows us to enjoy the unique acidity of Debit and its vinous aroma every year.

-But it still takes a true master, familiar with the soul of the variety, to trasform it into an authentic wine.
+It still takes a true master, familiar with the soul of the variety, to transform it into an authentic wine.

 If you’re from the island Vis, you will definitely find this wine an insult.
 If, by touching the label, you feel the texture of the famous Brač stone, you’ll be anticipating a wine from Brač.
 Vugava is actually a variety from Vis, jealously considered a privilege of the people of Vis for centuries, isolated from the mainland and modern trends.